KonnorRogers/rhino-editor/docs/src/_documentation/how_tos/17-adding-alt-text-to-images.md

 <https://github.com/rails/rails/discussions/54179>

-Moving on, now that ActionText can accept the "alt" attribute, we have to configure Rhino Editor to enable the experimental alt text editor.
+Moving on, now that ActionText can accept the "alt" attribute, we have to configure Rhino Editor to enable the alt text editor.

 ## Enabling alt text editor

 To enable the alt text editor, we can do the following:

 <%- code = capture do -%>
-<rhino-editor experimental-alt-text-editor></rhino-editor>
+<rhino-editor alt-text-editor></rhino-editor>
 <%- end.html_safe -%>

 <light-code language="html">